How Much Does Inbound Marketing Cost?

 Social Media

-To hire someone (clarification: someone that knows what they are doing!) to write your social posts, schedule, monitor, and respond your behalf, it will probably cost between $1000 - $2500 per month.
-If you want someone to help you set up and develop your profiles and implement special social media campaigns, that will be an additional cost.
+To hire someone (clarification: someone who knows what they are doing!) to write your social posts, schedule, monitor, manage, and respond on your behalf, it will probably cost between $1000 - $5000 per month.

 Email Marketing

 Ahhhh.... good 'ole email marketing - my favorite.
-This falls closely in line with the blog writing.
-But with email marketing, you have the whole list management piece to add into it.
-You need to manage your database to keep it clean with valid emails, and continuously add or delete contacts based on what's going on with your marketing campaigns. $1500 for 4 or 5 emails a month would be a reasonable estimate on how much you would spend.
+This tactic is very similar to blog writing and publishing.
+But with email marketing, you have the whole list management piece to add to it.
+You need to manage your database to keep it clean with valid emails and continuously add or delete contacts based on what's going on with your sales marketing campaigns. $3000-$5000 for 4 or 5 emails a month, plus database management, would be a reasonable estimate of how much you would spend.

 Conclusion